What You Need to Know About Farm Equipment Mechanic or Service Technician

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Other Farm Equipment Mechanic or Service Technician Job Titles
+Types of Farm Equipment Mechanic or Service Technician Jobs

-Farm Equipment Mechanic or Service Technician Job Outlook
+What Kind of Farm Equipment Mechanic or Service Technician Job Opportunities Are There?

-In the United States, there were 42,500 jobs for Farm Equipment Mechanic or Service Technician in 2016.
+There were about 42,500 jobs for Farm Equipment Mechanic or Service Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 7.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,200 new jobs for Farm Equipment Mechanic or Service Technician by 2026.
 The BLS estimates 4,500 yearly job openings in this field.

 The states with the most job growth for Farm Equipment Mechanic or Service Technician are Utah, Nevada, and Georgia.
 Watch out if you plan on working in West Virginia, Maine, or Delaware.
 These states have the worst job growth for this type of profession.